 I went to Chile in July 2016, and going to South America was the best decision of my life.
 That vibrant continent added an additional layer to my personality.
 It was like discovering rosemary suddenly.

 I learned so much in those nine months that I would not have in many years in my home country India.

-I started speaking a new language — Spanish, made friends from all over the world, taught English, lived with complete strangers from different continents, ended up loving them, experienced the Latin American culture closely, traveled to places that I had no idea existed, and met people who continue to love me.
+I started speaking a new language — Spanish, made friends from all over the world, taught English, lived with strangers from different continents, ended up loving those people, experienced the Latin American culture closely, traveled to places that I had no idea existed, and made life-long friends.

 The Spanish accent in Orange is the New Black was the initial pull but there is a difference between the fictional world and the real one.
 In fiction, everything looks glamorous.
-In reality, it is not.
+Reality is not that glossy.

 Except that it was.

 South America gave me a new energy and a new outlook.